Select your language

 THE PARTNERS

 Vision convenes the 7th Edition of the Siena Conference thanks to several partnership with important national and international institutions and actors.
-The scientific partners which support the PSSGs are the European University Institute, the University of Siena, LUISS University, Ludovika University of Public Services and the Warsaw Institute.
-Additionally, Bruegel, SDA Bocconi and Re-Imagine Europa will support other sessions of the Conference.
+The scientific partners which support the PSSGs are the European University Institute, the University of Siena, LUISS University, Ludovika University of Public Services, and SDA Bocconi.

 About 100 people will participate at the Conference.
 They come from all EU countries and our most relevant neighborhood (UK, Turkey, USA, Africa, Middle East, Ukraine); the gender mix is a point of strength, and not fewer than one-third of the participants are under 30.